beacon-biosignals/StableHashTraits.jl/README.md

 5. `ConstantHash(value, [method])`: hash the constant `value`.
 Optionally, use `method` to hash the `value`, otherwise call `hash_method` on `value` to determine how to hash it.
 6. `Tuple`: apply multiple methods to hash the object, and then recursively hash their results.
-For example: (ConstantHash("header"), StructHash()) would compute a hash for both the string `"header"` and the fields of the object, and the recursively hash these two hashes.
+For example: `(ConstantHash("header"), StructHash())` would compute a hash for both the string `"header"` and the fields of the object, and then recursively hash these two hashes.

 Your hash will be stable if the output for the given method remains the same: e.g. if